Cultivating Connection Through Embodiment

 Trauma Healing

 For individuals who have experienced trauma, embodiment provides a framework for renegotiating their relationship with their bodies and reclaiming a sense of safety and empowerment.
-Somatic practices such as eutaptics® FasterEFT™ and dance/movement therapy offer powerful avenues for processing trauma, creating safety within the body and restoring balance to the nervous system.
+Somatic practices and body-based approaches can offer gentle ways of renegotiating our relationship with the body, supporting a sense of safety and helping the nervous system settle over time.

 Emotional Regulation